 „Emese, Madeleine and Marius are dedicated and highly skilled artists; with technical and sensitive refinement already in their young age.“

-Founded in 2017 in Salzburg by Romanian clarinetist Marius Birtea, French cellist Madeleine Douçot and Hungarian pianist Emese Badi, the young Trio Tempora has already gathered an enhanced performing experience, being regularly invited to perform in concert venues such as the Marmor Hall of the Mirabell Palace Salzburg or the Konzertrotunde & Wanderhalle of the Bad Reichenhall Philharmonie.
+Founded in 2017 in Salzburg by Romanian clarinetist Marius Birtea, French cellist Madeleine Douçot and Hungarian pianist Emese Wilhelmy, the young Trio Tempora has already gathered an enhanced performing experience, being regularly invited to perform in concert venues such as the Marmor Hall of the Mirabell Palace Salzburg or the Konzertrotunde & Wanderhalle of the Bad Reichenhall Philharmonie.

 The young talents have all studied in the University of Mozarteum in Salzburg under the supervision of Clemens Hagen, Alois Brandhofer, Imre Rohmann and Cordelia Höfer-Teutsch.